 17. Volkspark Friedrichshain

-This park contains a huge fountain that feature fairytale characters.
+This park contains a huge fountain that features fairytale characters.
 There is also a swan pond.
 Perhaps one of the most interesting features of this park are the hills.
 They are actually rubble covered bunkers that were destroyed during WWII.

 18. Schlosspark Charlottenburg